LLNL/Silo/docs/Chapter2-Section1.md

   For faces, a similar algorithm is used.
   Starting with the lowest numbered node on a face, we enumerate the nodes over a face using the right hand rule for the normal to the face pointing away from the innards of the cell.
   When one places the thumb of the right hand in the direction of this normal, the direction of the fingers curling around it identify the direction we go to identify the nodes of the face.
   Just as for edges, we start identifying faces for the lowest numbered node of the cell (0).
   We find all faces that share this node.
   Of these, the face that enumerates the next lowest node number as we traverse the nodes using the right hand rule, is placed first in the ordering.
   Then, the face that has the next lowest node number and so on.

   An example using arbitrary polyhedrons for some zones is illustrated in Figure 0-3 on page `106`.
   The nodes of a `DB_ZONETYPE_POLYHEDRON` are specified in the following fashion: First specify the number of faces in the polyhedron.
   Then, for each face, specify the number of nodes in the face followed by the nodes that make up the face.
-  The nodes should be ordered such that they are numbered in a counter-clockwise fashion when viewed from the outside (e. g. right-hand rules yields an outward facing normal).
+  The nodes should be ordered such that they are numbered in a counter-clockwise fashion when viewed from the outside (e.g. right-hand rules yields an outward facing normal).
   For a fully arbitrarily connected mesh, see `DBPutPHZonelist()`.
   In addition, for a sequence of consecutive zones of type `DB_ZONETYPE_POLYHEDRON` in a zonelist, the shapesize entry is taken to be the sum of all the associated positions occupied in the nodelist data.
   So, for the example in Figure 0-3 on page 106, the shapesize entry for the `DB_ZONETYPE_POLYEDRON` segment of the zonelist is '53' because for the two arbitrary polyhedral zones in the zonelist, 53 positions in the nodelist array are used.